leminlimez/Helium/README.md

 ## Known Issues
 - It currently does not adapt to the color of the status bar (it will always be white).
+- Scaling is incorrect and you can only add a max of 1 widget on home button devices.

 ## Credits
 - [TrollSpeed](https://github.com/Lessica/TrollSpeed) for the AssistiveTouch logic allowing this to work.